JoshGannon/joshgannon.github.io/resume.md

 ## Experience

 ##### Logically (formerly Cerdant): Remote — August2021-Present
-Recently:
+Network Security Engineer II:
 Architecting and configuring new deployments, as well as securing and optimizing current deployments.

-Initially:
+Subject Matter Expert for the team and providing best-practice standards via cli.
+Fostering collaboration with the team.

+Network Security Engineer I:
 Working inbound customer support phone calls and cases, to investigate and resolve cybersecurity breaches, traffic issues or to build new functionality.

 Platforms: